bcdev/snap-docker/README.md

 This is a project for the creation of Docker images containing the latest published SNAP version (currently SNAP 12).

+UPDATE: As of November 2025, the latest published SNAP version is SNAP 13!

 The project is based on an earlier setup for SNAP 8, see https://github.com/snap-contrib/docker-snap.